adoptium/aqa-tests/external/payara-mp-tck/README.md

 0. Ensure your test machine is set up with [test prereqs](https://github.com/AdoptOpenJDK/openjdk-tests/blob/master/doc/Prerequisites.md).
 For external tests, you do need Docker installed.

-1. Download/unpack the SDK you want to run your test machine.
+1. Download/unpack the SDK that you want to test to run your test machine.
 2. `export TEST_JDK_HOME=</pathToWhereYouInstalledSDK>`
 3. `git clone https://github.com/AdoptOpenJDK/openjdk-tests.git`
 4. `cd openjdk-tests`